networknt/json-schema-validator/README.md

 You can run the performance tests for three libraries from [https://github.com/networknt/json-schema-validator-perftest](https://github.com/networknt/json-schema-validator-perftest)

-* It uses jackson which is the most popular JSON parser in Java.
+* It uses Jackson which is the most popular JSON parser in Java.